Skip to main content

 Reaching for the phone within a minute of waking is a habit most adults share.
 The published research on what that does to your day is small but interestingly consistent.

-Peer-reviewed evidence on morning phone use, attentional residue, and circadian health: Mark 2008 attention switching, Cain 2017 morning notifications
+Evidence-based analysis of morning phone use, attentional residue, and circadian health: Mark 2008 attention switching, Cain 2017 morning notifications

 The 60-second version